On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Introduction

 Our standard error formulas are based on fixed-$n$ calculations, as opposed to asymptotics, which also turns out to be important.
 We show that using asymptotic variance formulas can introduce further errors in coverage probability, with particularly negative consequences at boundary points.
 This turns out to be at the heart of the ``quite unexpected'' conclusion found by \citet[Abstract]{Chen-Qin2002_SJS} that local polynomial based confidence intervals are not boundary-adaptive in coverage error: we prove that this is not the case with proper Studentization.
 Thus, as a by-product of our main theoretical work, we establish higher-order boundary carpentry of local polynomial based confidence intervals that use a fixed-$n$ standard error formula, a result that is of independent (but related) interest.

 This paper is connected to the well-established literature on nonparametric smoothing, see \citet{Wand-Jones1995_book}, \citet{Fan-Gijbels1996_book}, \citet{Horowitz2009_book}, and \citet{Ruppert-Wand-Carroll2009_book} for reviews.
-For more recent work on bias and related issues in nonparametric inference, see \citet{Hall-Horowitz2013_AoS}, \citet{Calonico-Cattaneo-Titiunik2014_Ecma}, \citet{Hansen2015_robust}, \citet{Armstrong-Kolesar2015_minimax}, \citet{Schennach2015_bias}, and references therein.
+For more recent work on bias and related issues in nonparametric inference, see \citet{Hall-Horowitz2013_AoS}, \citet{Calonico-Cattaneo-Titiunik2014_Ecma}, \citet{Armstrong-Kolesar2015_minimax}, \citet{Schennach2015_bias}, and references therein.
 We also contribute to the literature on Edgeworth expansions, which have been used both in parametric and, less frequently, nonparametric contexts; see, e.g., \citet{Bhattacharya-Rao1976_book} and \citet{Hall1992_book}.
 Fixed-$n$ versus asymptotic-based Studentization has also captured some recent interest in other contexts, e.g., \citet{Mykland-Zhang2015_WP}.
-Finally, see \citet{Calonico-Cattaneo-Farrell2016_EE-RD} for uniformly valid Edgeworth expansions and optimal inference in the context of regression discontinuity designs.
+Finally, see \citet{Calonico-Cattaneo-Farrell2016_EE-RD} for uniformly valid Edgeworth expansions and optimal inference.

 The paper proceeds as follows.
 Section \ref{sec:density} studies density estimation at interior points and states the main results on error in coverage probability and its relationship to bias reduction and underlying smoothness, as well as discussing bandwidth choice and interval length.
-Section \ref{sec:locpoly} then studies local polynomial estimation, at interior and boundary points.
-Practical guidance is explicitly discussed in Sections \ref{sec:practical density} and \ref{sec:practical locpoly}, respectively; all methods are available in the {\sf R} package {\tt nprobust} on CRAN.
+Section \ref{sec:locpoly} then studies local polynomial estimation at interior and boundary points.
+Practical guidance is explicitly discussed in Sections \ref{sec:practical density} and \ref{sec:practical locpoly}, respectively; all methods are available in {\sf R} and {\tt STATA} via the {\tt nprobust} package, see \citet{Calonico-Cattaneo-Farrell2017_nprobust}.
 Section \ref{sec:simuls} summarizes the results of a Monte Carlo study, and Section \ref{sec:conclusion} concludes.
 Some technical details, all proofs, and additional simulation evidence are collected in a lengthy online supplement.